wotozone/CSC18B-TETRIS/README.md

 Only server needs to open port, and once the server is live, clients can access to the sever and make a room to play a game.
 In multiplay-mode, lobby supports chat, so clients can communicate each other

+To open up the server, user must have database is on.
+In this project, I used apache and mysql to build up the database.